Admission Detail

 Course Structure

 The foundation year (first year) is geared to introduce students to the fundamentals of design, and build the core skills (drawing, observation, visualization, colour, form, composition, representation, geometry, material, digital tools) and attitudes and values (empathy, critical thinking, ‘sharedness’, team-spirit, adaptability).
-In the second and third year, the students will undergo progressive, intensive design learning modules in print, motion and interactivity, encompassing the core areas of visual communication design.
+In the second and third year, the students undergo progressive, intensive design learning modules in print, motion and interactivity, encompassing the core areas of visual communication design.
 The BDes programme culminates in the eighth semester when students undertake a semester long professional project, understand industry conditions.
-Throughout the four years of the programme, students will go through intense communication design projects – applying their foundational skills and knowledge to build a substantial portfolio along the way.
+Throughout the four years of the programme, students go through intense communication design projects – applying their foundational skills and knowledge to build a substantial portfolio along the way.
 Along with core courses, students also take classes in ‘General Education’.
-These subjects will help students understand the context of their core subjects better and create competent visual communication designers.
+These subjects help students understand the context of their core subjects better and create competent visual communication designers.

-The programme will also allow students to choose Electives in the areas of Motion, Interaction Design and Spatial Design.
+The programme also allow students to choose Electives in the areas of Motion, Interaction Design and Spatial Design.
 Inputs in Professional Practices, Design Research and Design Strategies and Management also go towards making the students industry ready.

 Types of Courses: Over their Programme of study students will have the following types of courses, some mandated while others can be chosen by students: